LazaUK/AIFoundry-Hub-SDK/README.md

     resource_group = resource_group
 )
 ```
-2. You can instantiate then the Hub object with desired property values, such as name, resource group and Azure region location:
+2. You can then instantiate the Hub object with desired property values, such as _name_, _resource_group_ and Azure region _location_:
 ``` Python
 # Instantiate Hub object
 ai_hub_config = Hub(